 An individual may buy shares in a mREIT, which is listed on major stock exchanges, just like they do for any other public stock.
 Shares can also be purchased in a mutual fund or exchange-traded fund (ETF).
 Investors have historically found value in mREITs primarily because of their history of relatively high dividends.

-mREITs play an important role in the economy by helping to facilitate the housing market by originating and purchasing mortgage-backed securities.
-In fact, mREITs help finance 1.8 million U.S. homes.
+mREITs play an important role in the economy by helping to facilitate the housing market by investing in mortgage-backed securities.
+In fact, mREITs help finance 1 million U.S. homes.
 On the commercial side, mREITs invest in commercial mortgages helping to finance the buying and selling of income-producing real estate.

 mREITs provide a simple way to hold an equity investment in the mortgage market with the liquidity and transparency of publicly traded equities – advantages not available through direct investment in mortgage loans and mortgage-backed securities.